henilptel/mded/README.md

 - **Create Note**: Click the `+` button in the sidebar or use `Ctrl+N`.
 - **Create Folder**: Use the folder button to organize notes.
 - **Global Toggle**: Press `Ctrl+Shift+N` (configurable) to show/hide the app instantly.
-- **Vim Mode**: Toggle Vim keybindings in the toolbar for keyboard-centric editing.
 - **Minimal Mode**: Click the focus icon to float the window and hide UI elements.
 - **Storage**: Notes are stored in `~/.mded/notes/` as standard `.md` files.